localgovdrupal/docs/docs/src/microsites/how-to/add-microsite-editors.md

-# How to add new editors and admins to the microsite
+# Manage microsite editors and admins

 Terms:
 - Drupal user: an account associated with a single person on the control site.